 The Danish legend spent 8 years in Manchester where he simply won everything: 5 premier leagues, 3 FA cups, a champion’s league and 2 goalkeeper of the year titles.

 Discovered by the general public during the 1992 Euro in Sweden, Peter Schmeichel played a major part in Danemark’s surprise win thanks to his numerous saves.
+He also played marvelously in the 1998 world cup, reaching the quarter finals against Brazil.

 His son, Kasper Schmeichel who plays for Leicester City, is also an amazing Goalkeeper.